python-zk/kazoo/docs/basic_usage.rst

 recursively delete the entire path up to the node as well.
-A version can be supplied when deleting a node which will be required to match the version of the node before deleting it or a :exc:`~kazoo.exceptions.BadVersionException` will be thrown instead of deleting.
+A version can be supplied when deleting a node which will be required to match the version of the node before deleting it or a :exc:`~kazoo.exceptions.BadVersionException` will be raised instead of deleting.

 .. code-block:: python